El-Rufai Demands N15.6bn Damages in Fresh Petition, Gives Reason

 • The petition was filed by a legal firm led by Ubong Akpa, dated Wednesday, March 4 and submitted to the headquarters of the ICPC

-• This is as the media adviser to the former governor, Muyiwa Adekeye, disclosed that El-Rufai had spent 17 days in the detention of federal government agencies
+• Muyiwa Adekeye, the media adviser to the former governor, had earlier disclosed that El-Rufai had spent 17 days in detention

-Nasir El-Rufai, the immediate past governor of Kaduna, has filed another formal petition and pre-action notice to the Independent Corrupt Practices and Other Related Offences Commission (ICPC), and demanded N15.6 billion in damages over his alleged illegal detention and other violations.
+Nasir El-Rufai, the immediate past governor of Kaduna state, has filed another formal petition and pre-action notice to the Independent Corrupt Practices and Other Related Offences Commission (ICPC), and demanded N15.6 billion in damages over his alleged illegal detention and other violations.

-A law firm led by Ubong Akpan wrote the petition, dated March 4, 2026.
-It was submitted to the headquarters of the anti-graft agency in Abuja.
+The petition, dated March 4, 2026, and written by a law firm led by Ubong Akpan, was submitted to the headquarters of the anti-graft agency in Abuja.

-Nasir El-Rufai, the former governor of Kaduna state, has petitioned the ICPC and demanded N15.6 billion in damages over alleged illegal detention.
+Nasir El-Rufai, the former governor of Kaduna state, petitions the ICPC and demands N15.6 billion in damages over alleged illegal detention.

-Nasir El-Rufai has demanded N15.6 billion damages from ICPC over his detention Photo Credit: @elrufai
+Ex-Kaduna governor, Nasir El-Rufai, demands N15.6 billion in damages from ICPC over his detention.
+Photo Credit: @elrufai

 Source: Twitter